 Specific: Slippery Elm should be taken with at least 250mL (8 oz) of liquid.
-Other drugs should be taken 1 hour prior to or several hours after consumption of slippery elm.
+Orally administered drugs should be taken one hour prior to or several hours after consumption of slippery elm.
 The mucilage may slow the absorption of orally administered drugs.

 General: We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.

 For educational purposes only.
 This information has not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.

 Organic Slippery Elm bark and pullulan capsule.

 These vegan capsules are made from pullulan which is naturally fermented from tapioca.